kiwicom/gcp-api-enabler/README.md

 In order to create a new service account that you will use to deploy API Enabler, follow [Serverless documentation](https://serverless.com/framework/docs/providers/google/guide/credentials#get-credentials--assign-roles).

-And if you already have sufficient service account, skip this step.
+If you already have sufficient service account, skip this step.

 #### Assign roles to service account used by cloud functions